 Visa, MasterCard fight off new UK mass actions over fees for now

+Visa and Mastercard are being sued by hundreds of claimants at London's Competition Appeal Tribunal

-LONDON (Reuters) - Global payments processors Visa (V.N) and Mastercard (MA.N) have fought off a new set of lawsuits over fees charged to retailers, with a London tribunal ruling on Thursday that the proposed collective cases cannot proceed for now.
+LONDON (Reuters) - Global payments processors Visa and Mastercard have fought off a new set of lawsuits over fees charged to retailers, with a London tribunal ruling that the proposed collective cases cannot proceed for now.

 The two firms already face a long list of lawsuits in London over so-called multilateral interchange fees, which retailers pay when consumers use a card to shop.